City Releases Farmers Market Schedule For Spring, Summer And Fall

 PITTSBURGH (KDKA) — It’s that time of year when local growers start selling their goods and produce at farmers markets.

-The first one is kicking off this afternoon in East Liberty from 3 p.m. to 7 p.m.
-It’s being held at N. Euclid Avenue and Broad Street in the Garland Parklet lot next to firehouse.
+Things kicked off on May 10 in East Liberty.
+A farmers market will be held there ever Monday from from 3 p.m. to 7 p.m., except Memorial Day and Labor Day, at N. Euclid Avenue and Broad Street in the Garland Parklet lot next to firehouse.
 It will run through Nov.
 22.

-The next farmers market will be on Wednesday in Carrick from 3 p.m. to 7 p.m. at Carrick Dairy District on Brownsville Road.
+On Wednesdays, in Carrick, the market will be set up from 3 p.m. to 7 p.m. at Carrick Dairy District on Brownsville Road.
 That one runs through Nov.
 24.

 They will also be held Friday afternoons through November at Allegheny Commons Park on the North Side, and Sunday mornings in Squirrel Hill.